aschnapp/gulp-cache-uncache/README.md

 Gulp plugin for in memory file caching.
 Works with concat and preserves file order.

+Please check github for the latest version of the readme.

 ## Installation

 ```yarn add gulp-cache-uncache --dev```